p1r473/lite-apps/README.md

 - `hermit_bookmarks`: A list of bookmarks shown in the left sidebar in every Hermit Lite App.
 - `hermit_search`: Search can be integrated into any Lite App.
 [See details on how to configure this](https://hermit.chimbori.com/help/integrations).
 - `hermit_share`: Share text from any Android app directly (natively) into a Hermit Lite App.
 [See details on how to configure this](https://hermit.chimbori.com/help/integrations).
-- `hermit_create`: A floating action button can be a quick shortcut to load a common action in any Lite App.
-[See details on how to configure this](https://hermit.chimbori.com/help/integrations).
 - `hermit_feeds`: RSS or Atom feed URLs that Hermit will check regularly and notify the user about.

 ### Settings